-- In the "Where the Buggalo Roam" episode of Futurama featured native Martians as Native American stereotypes.
-There was a misunderstanding, but it would all be OK if Kif didn't cough while smoking the peace pipe.
-He did.
-The punishment was death.
+- The "Where the Buggalo Roam" episode of Futurama features native Martians as Native American stereotypes.
+There is a misunderstanding, but it will all be OK as long as Kif doesn't cough while smoking the Peace Pipe.
+He does.
+The punishment is death.

-- Mr. Peabody and Sherman visit a historic old west settler who cannot leave an Indian village because he does not know the Indian word for "goodbye."
+- Rocky and Bullwinkle: Mr. Peabody and Sherman visit a historic old west settler who cannot leave an Indian village because he does not know the Indian word for "goodbye."
 Mr. Peabody tells him what it is, but his poor memory has him screw it up and insult the Indians.